zrob/cfmetadata-plugin/README.md

 1. In the repo, run `go build` to compile a binary
 1. run `cf install-plugin <path-to-binary>`

+## Known Issue
+The CF cli has a bug that causes the user token to periodically expire.
+This will manifest as not found errors for resources that exist.
+To resolve run a normal cli command and then rerun the command from this plugin.

 ## Supported Resources
 - Organizations
 - Spaces